resource-watch/slate/source/includes/api/_dashboard.md

 ```

 The Dashboards service currently supports sorting using the `sort` query parameter.
 Sorting dashboards adheres to the conventions defined in the [Sorting guidelines for the RW API](concepts.html#sorting), so we strongly recommend reading that section before proceeding.
 In addition to all dashboard model fields, you can sort the returned results by the name (using `user.name`) or role (using `user.role`) of the user owner of the dashboard.
 Keep in mind that sorting by user data is restricted to ADMIN users.

+**Please also keep in mind that, due to the limitations of the [underlying endpoint used to find user ids by name or role](developer.html#user-management), the performance of the request while using this sort might be degraded.**

 ### Include related entities